 Stephen Anderson is a photonics industry expert with an international background and has been actively involved with lasers and photonics for more than 30 years.
 As Director, Industry Development at SPIE – The international society for optics and photonics – he is responsible for tracking the photonics industry markets and technology to help define long-term strategy, while also facilitating development of SPIE’s industry activities.
 Before joining SPIE, Anderson was Associate Publisher and Editor in Chief of Laser Focus World and chaired the Lasers & Photonics Marketplace Seminar.
 Anderson also co-founded the BioOptics World brand.
 Anderson holds a chemistry degree from the University of York and an Executive MBA from Golden Gate University.

-Dr. Giovanni Barbarossa joined II-VI in 2012 and has been the President, Laser Solutions Segment, since 2014, and the CTO since 2012.
-Dr. Barbarossa was employed at Avanex from 2000 through 2009, serving in various executive positions in product development and general management, ultimately serving as President and CEO.
-When Avanex merged with Bookham Technology, forming Oclaro, Dr. Barbarossa became a member of the Board of Directors of Oclaro and served as such from 2009 to 2011.
+Giovanni Barbarossa joined II-VI in 2012 and has been the Chief Strategy Officer of the company and the President of the Compound Semiconductors Segment since July 2019.
+Previously, he was the Chief Technology Officer of the company and the President of the Laser Solutions Segment.
+Dr. Barbarossa was employed at Avanex Corporation from 2000 through 2009, serving in various executive positions in product development and general management, ultimately serving as the President and Chief Executive Officer.
+When Avanex merged with Bookham Technology, forming Oclaro, Dr. Barbarossa became a member of the Board of Directors of Oclaro and served as such from 2009 to 2012.
 Previously, he had management responsibilities at British Telecom, AT&T Bell Labs, Lucent Technologies, and Hewlett-Packard.
-Dr. Barbarossa graduated from the University of Bari with a BS in electrical engineering, and a PhD in photonics from the University of Glasgow.
+Dr. Barbarossa graduated from the University of Bari, Italy, with a B.S. in Electrical Engineering, and has a Ph.D. in Photonics from the University of Glasgow, U.K.

 John Dexheimer is President of LightWave Advisors, and has a record of success in helping leading edge technology growth firms.
 He has advised on over 100 completed company financings and mergers in photonics, software, communications, electronics, and materials.
 He is also a partner of First Analysis Private Equity Fund, a growth equity investor with a long record in private capital investing.
 Previously he led the IPO of Uniphase, subsequently managed the equity research and venture organization of CE Unterberg Towbin, and was in the software industry with GE, DRI, and Broadview International.
 He has a bachelor's degree from the University of Minnesota’s Institute of Technology and an MBA from Harvard.